 Here’s how they used Artwork Flow to change the scenario:

 - Getting feedback from collaborators across various departments at the same time was easy because of a single platform.
 Thus, they managed to have parallel workflows instead of staged workflows.
 This shift helped save time as all the departments could now work on the same artwork simultaneously instead of waiting for the other departments to finish reviewing the printed documents.

-The result of this was a reduction in the number of revisions per artwork from 5 to 3 times.
+This resulted in a reduction in the number of revisions per creative from 5 to 3 times.

-Try out Artwork Flow for free and join the list of companies who achieved success by shifting to the modern way of collaboration.
+Adopting creative collaboration software in such a scenario is no longer a luxury.
+Quickening the approval process and ensuring product recalls don’t happen has become necessary.
+Try out Artwork Flow for free and join the list of companies that succeeded by shifting to the modern way of collaboration.